MGrapin55/gryllus_genome_assembly/Annotation/README.md

 * Questions about flags:
 	- Should we include the ```-nolow``` flag?
 	- how do we get values for flags such as ```-div``` and ```-cutoff```?
+	- Should we vary these paramters because I think no low will make a difference?

 ## Structural Annotation